These are my trading terms and conditions

 - information, we may not be able to provide the Services to you.
 In such circumstances, we may suspend the Services or terminate the Services Agreement in accordance with clause 10.

 - We will hold information about your contact details, health, and physical or mental wellbeing in accordance with the Data Protection Act 2018 and the GDPR.
 We will never sell your personal data.

 - You agree that we may disclose personal data (including sensitive personal data) about the Carer to you and that such information is strictly confidential.
 You also agree that you will not share, either directly or indirectly, such information to any other person, company or firm for any reason unless such disclosure is required by law, the CQC or Care Inspectorate Wales or any relevant local authority.

 Other Important Things

 - You must ensure that your home is a safe environment and free from any hazards or illness which may put us at risk.

-- We cannot give you advice on personal finances and you are responsible for arranging any financial support from the Local
+- We cannot give you advice on personal finances

 - For information on assistance with paying for the Services, please contact your Local Authority, the Citizens Advice Bureau or an independent financial advisor.

 - We may transfer our rights and obligations under the Services Agreement to another organisation, and we will always notify you in writing if this happens.
 You may not transfer your rights or obligations under the Services Agreement without our prior, written consent.